neda-ale/Coursera_Capstone/README.md

 ## Methodology

-My final dataset has the main components postcodes, districs, suburbs, Latitude, Longitude, the  informations of the city.
+My final dataset has the main components postcodes, districs, suburbs, Latitude, Longitude, Median weekly personal income(A$) and	Percentage of the ACT population.